andrewavd/launchschool/oopprogramming/inheritance.md

 Inheritance is a great way to remove duplication in our code.

-## Super
+### Super
-Ruby provides us with a built-in function called `super` that allows us to call methods up the inheitace herarchy.
-When you call `super from within a method, it willsearch the inheritance hierarchy for a method by the same name and then invoke it.
+Ruby provides us with a built-in function called `super` that allows us to call methods up the inheritance herarchy.
+When you call `super` from within a method, it will search the inheritance hierarchy for a method by the same name and then invoke it.

 ```ruby
 class Animal